-Consists of (i) a total of 1,605,534 shares of Class B Common Stock held by the JFH Family Limited Partnership-FH1, the JFH Family Limited Partnership-SW1 and the JFH Family Limited Partnership-DH1 (collectively, the "Harrison Family Limited Partnerships"), as to which Mr. Harrison in his capacity as the Consolidated Stock Manager of the J. Frank Harrison Family, LLC (the general partner of each of the Harrison Family Limited Partnerships) has sole voting and investment power; (ii) 235,786 shares of Class B Common Stock held by certain trusts established for the benefit of certain relatives of the late J. Frank Harrison, Jr., as to which Mr. Harrison has sole voting and investment power; and (iii) 390,620 shares of Class B Common Stock held by the JFH3 Holdings LLC, of which Mr. Harrison is the sole manager and as to which Mr. Harrison has sole voting and investment power.
-The members of the JFH3 Holdings LLC and their respective ownership interests are (A) Mr. Harrison: 41.1789%; (B) Mr. Harrison's spouse: 40.6689%; (C) The J. Frank Harrison, III 2021 Family Trust dated October 8, 2021: 9.0711%; and (D) The Jan M. Harrison 2021 Irrevocable Trust dated October 7, 2021: 9.0811%.
+Consists of (i) 535,178 shares of Class B Common Stock held by the JFH Family Limited Partnership-FH1, as to which Mr. Harrison has sole voting and investment power pursuant to the terms of the operating agreement for the JFH III Harrison Family LLC (the general partner of the limited partnership); (ii) 78,596 shares of Class B Common Stock held by a trust established for the benefit of certain relatives of the late J. Frank Harrison, Jr., as to which Mr. Harrison has sole voting and investment power; and (iii) 390,620 shares of Class B Common Stock held by the JFH3 Holdings LLC, of which Mr. Harrison is the sole manager and as to which Mr. Harrison has sole voting and investment power.
+The members of the JFH3 Holdings LLC and their respective ownership interests are (A) Mr. Harrison: 22.0166%; (B) Mr. Harrison's spouse: 40.6689%; (C) The J. Frank Harrison, III 2021 Family Trust dated October 8, 2021: 9.0711%; (D) The Jan M. Harrison 2021 Irrevocable Trust dated October 7, 2021: 9.0811%; and (E) the Anne Lupton Carter Trust f/b/o J. Frank Harrison, III: 19.1623%.
 Mr. Harrison disclaims beneficial ownership of the shares of Class B Common Stock held by the JFH3 Holdings LLC except to the extent of his pecuniary interest therein.

-- (4) The trusts described above in clause (ii) of Footnote 3 have the right to acquire 292,386 shares of Class B Common Stock from Coke Consolidated in exchange for an equal number of shares of Common Stock.
+- (4) The trust described above in clause (ii) of Footnote 3 has the right to acquire 292,386 shares of Class B Common Stock from Coca-Cola Consolidated in exchange for an equivalent number of shares of Common Stock.
 In the event of such an exchange, Mr. Harrison would have sole voting and investment power over the shares of Class B Common Stock acquired.
-The trusts do not own any shares of Common Stock with which to make the exchange, and any purchase of Common Stock would require approval by the trustees of the trusts.
-Accordingly, the table does not include shares related to this exchange right. - On March 17, 2022, Coke Consolidated entered into a stockholder conversion agreement with the JFH Family Limited Partnership-SW1, the JFH Family Limited Partnership-DH1 and two of the trusts described above in clause (ii) of Footnote 3 (collectively, the "Converting Stockholders"), pursuant to which Coke Consolidated and the Converting Stockholders agreed upon the process for converting an aggregate of 1,227,546 of the 2,231,940 shares of Class B Common Stock described above in Footnote 3 owned by the Converting Stockholders on a one share for one share basis into shares of Common Stock, effective as of March 17, 2022 (the "Converted Shares").
-Concurrently with such conversion, the documents governing the operation of the Converting Stockholders were modified to provide that Mr. Harrison will no longer have any voting or investment power with respect to the Converted Shares, except the Converting Stockholders granted Mr. Harrison an irrevocable proxy to represent and to vote the Converted Shares on all matters that may properly come before the Annual Meeting or any adjournment or postponement thereof.
-In addition, the exchange right described above in Footnote 4 was consolidated into a trust of which Mr. Harrison is a co-trustee and the primary income beneficiary.
-In the event of such an exchange, Mr. Harrison would have sole voting and investment power over the shares of Class B Common Stock acquired. - This information is based upon a Schedule 13D/A filed jointly with the SEC by The Coca-Cola Company, The Coca-Cola Trading Company LLC, Coca-Cola Oasis LLC and Carolina Coca-Cola Bottling Investments, Inc. on December 10, 2020.
-The Schedule 13D/A reports that such entities have shared voting and investment power over all of such shares. - (7) This information is based upon a Schedule 13G/A filed with the SEC by BlackRock, Inc. ("BlackRock") on February 1, 2022.
-The Schedule 13G/A reports that BlackRock has sole voting power over 687,238 shares, shared voting power over no shares and sole investment power over all of such shares. - (8) This information is based upon a Schedule 13G/A filed with the SEC by The Vanguard Group, Inc. ("Vanguard") on February 9, 2022.
-The Schedule 13G/A reports that Vanguard has sole voting power over no shares, shared voting power over 8,977 shares, sole investment power over 582,369 shares and shared investment power over 13,194 shares.
+The trust does not own any shares of Common Stock with which to make the exchange, and any purchase of Common Stock would require approval by the trustees of the trust.
+Accordingly, the table does not include shares related to this exchange right. - (5) This information is based upon a Schedule 13D/A filed jointly with the SEC by The Coca-Cola Company, The Coca-Cola Trading Company LLC, Coca-Cola Oasis LLC and Carolina Coca-Cola Bottling Investments, Inc. on December 10, 2020.
+The Schedule 13D/A reports that such entities have shared voting and investment power over all of such shares. - (6) This information is based upon a Schedule 13G/A filed with the SEC by Dr. Wells on January 11, 2023.
+The Schedule 13G/A reports that Dr. Wells has sole voting and investment power over all of such shares. - (7) This information is based upon a Schedule 13G/A filed with the SEC by Ms. Everhart on January 11, 2023.
+The Schedule 13G/A reports that Ms. Everhart has sole voting and investment power over all of such shares. - (8) This information is based upon a Schedule 13G/A filed with the SEC by The Vanguard Group, Inc. ("Vanguard") on February 9, 2023.
+The Schedule 13G/A reports that Vanguard has sole voting power over no shares, shared voting power over 8,186 shares, sole investment power over 542,667 shares and shared investment power over 12,920 shares. - (9) This information is based upon a Schedule 13G/A filed with the SEC by BlackRock, Inc. ("BlackRock") on February 1, 2023.
+The Schedule 13G/A reports that BlackRock has sole voting power over 538,541 shares, shared voting power over no shares and sole investment power over all of such shares.